Skip to main content

 DOLIER STREET - SCHOOL OF NURSING

 Dr Sharon O'Donnell is the Director of Research and an Associate Professor in Critical Care Nursing, in the School of Nursing and Midwifery.
 She has strong clinical, teaching and research expertise in Critical Care Nursing, with a particular emphasis on Acute Coronary Syndrome.
 She is currently the Educational Facilitator for the MSc in Specialist Nursing (Cardiovascular) programme and facilitates cardiovascular lectures for Emergency Medicine, Intensive Care and Peri-operative Specialist programme modules.
-She has vast clinical experience in Coronary Care Nursing and is recognised nationally and internationally for her strong research in this area.
 Sharon has been awarded two Health Research Board Research Fellowships for her ground-breaking doctoral and post-doctoral work in cardiovascular research.
-She has published widely and has been an invited speaker at many national and international conferences.
-Much of Sharon's research has focused on improving the pathway of care for patients with Acute Coronary Syndrome securing her approximately .75 million euro in grant funding.
+Much of Sharon's research has focused on improving the pathway of care for patients with Acute Coronary Syndrome securing her approximately 1.25 million euro in grant funding.
 One of her studies, a multi-site RCT tested the effectiveness of a structured educational intervention on the length of pre-hospital delay in patients at risk of Acute Coronary Syndrome (ACS).
 Relative to other comparative interventions, it is the only international study that was successful in reducing ACS pre-hospital delay times.
 Sharon has succeeded in translating Critical Care research findings to practice, by developing an innovative new Clinical Prediction Rule for use in Emergency Departments(ED).
 This technological innovation, the 'Acute Coronary Syndrome Application' (AcSAP) improves ECG acquisition times for ACS patients in ED and in so-doing, improves the pathway of care for these critically ill patients.
 The Application has the potential to improve ECG times in GP practices and during EMT transport to hospital and is currently undergoing further validation.
-Sharon is particularly interested in conducting randomised controlled trial and interventional designed studies that focus on the effectiveness of digital health solutions and smart technology to improve ACS treatment times and recovery.
-Due to her strong track record in Critical Care research, Sharon has been invited to join three European consortiums for recent EIT and Horizon 2020 grant submissions (2019).
-Two of these applications involve the merging of AcSAP into larger technological Applications, targeting the care or recovery of patients with critical illness.
+Sharon is currently leading TCD researchers in the European Horizon Europe project 'CARAMEL'(CArdiovascular Risk Assessment in MEnopausaL women).
+The research Team has joined a global network of researchers to revolutionize the prevention of cardiovascular disease (CVD) in women aged 40-60 by delivering an innovative, AI-supported model for personalized risk assessment and preventive healthcare.
+TCD will lead a mixed-method study which will examine women"s experience of menopause and their cardio-protective behaviours.
+The project stands out by actively involving women in the co-creation of the CARAMEL digital tools, ensuring their experiences and preferences are at the core of its solutions.
+Moreover, CARAMEL addresses the specific needs of women with intellectual disabilities, providing an inclusive approach to cardiovascular prevention.
 Sharon was elected for two terms to the Scientific Committee of the European Society of Cardiology Association of Cardiovascular Nurses and Allied Health Professions (ACNAP).
-She contributed to the building of evidence-based practice, research capacity and skills among critical care nurses in Europe and allied professionals within ACNAP and beyond.
 She has also acted as Chair or Co-chair on the Cardiovascular Research Committee in the School of Nursing and Midwifery where she has contributed significantly to building research capacity within the research team.
 Due to her doctoral work examining gender issues in myocardial infarctions, she was co-opted onto the Women's Council of the Irish heart Foundation.
 She was also engaged as a consultant for the 'Emergency Department Assessment of Women with Acute Coronary Syndrome', a report commissioned by The Women's Health Council and The Irish Association for Emergency Medicine.
 Sharon has held the post of External Examiner for Post Graduate Critical Care programmes, National University of Ireland, Galway.
 Sharon has held many leadership roles within the school in her capacity of Director of Undergraduate Teaching and Learning and Director of Post Graduate Teaching and Learning.
 She has chaired the International Conference Committee within the School and has been a member of the Research Ethics Committee, Faculty of Health Sciences, Trinity College

 Acute care nursing ACUTE MYOCARDIAL INFARCTION Behavior and Health Cardiovascular disease, pharmacology Cardiovascular Diseases Cardiovascular System Changing gender role attitudes in Ireland CLINICAL APPLICATIONS Critical Care EMERGENCY Emergency Health Services GENDER GENDER DIFFERENCES Gender dimensions in health and illness Gender issues in social development Gender issues, gender studies Health attitudes and behaviour Health Disparities Health outcomes Health status and inequalities Health/Medical Science--Computer Technology Heart Heart Failure Heart Failure and transplantation INPATIENTS Medical disclosure and theories of the female body Nursing Patient Care and Education Patterns of health Preventive Medicine Symptom Management Technology Assessment/Transfer/Outreach (Hlth Telemedicine Women's Health